dob71/watchman/vcs/alexa/readme.txt

 cd vcs/alexa
 ask deploy

-# If editing in dev console, go to ./vcs/alexa folder and download your own "skill-pkg" with:
+# If editing skill in dev console, go to ./vcs/alexa folder and download your own "skill-pkg" with:
 #   ask smapi export-package --stage development --skill-id <skill_ID>
 # after that you can still edit manually and deploy with "ask deploy".